Mediterranean Chicken Thighs

 Mediterranean Chicken Thighs with pearl couscous and sweet Medjool dates is a delicious all-in-one meal full of fresh Mediterranean flavors.
 Best of all, aside from the marinating, it takes less than 30 minutes to come together.

-When I’m craving something hearty and filling, that’s not necessarily heavy, I always turn to Mediterranean food.
-With a focus on fresh products, pronounced flavors, and simple prep, there’s a reason the cuisine is so popular!
+When I’m craving something hearty and filling, but not too heavy, Mediterranean Chicken Thighs always hit the spot.
+With fresh ingredients, bold flavors, and easy prep, there’s a reason Greek food is so popular!

-If you’re into Mediterranean flavors like me, you’ll also love my Mediterranean Mezze Platter, Breakfast Hummus Bowls, and this Mediterranean Pasta Salad packed with freshness!
+If you’re into Mediterranean flavors like me, you’ll also love my Mediterranean Mezze Platter, Breakfast Hummus Bowls, Greek Chicken Skewers, Greek Chicken Rice Bowl, and this Mediterranean Pasta Salad packed with freshness!

 Why This Recipe Works

-- Simplicity at its finest: With easy steps, and easy-to-find ingredients, this is a recipe that works for anyone at any time.
+- Simplicity at its finest: With easy steps and easy-to-find ingredients, this is a chicken recipe that works for anyone at any time.

 - Fresh flavor: Elements of sweet and savory and aromatic herbs create a classically fresh Mediterranean flavor profile that’s equally satisfying and balanced.